About Finest City Improv

-Reports of inappropriate conduct under the policy may be submitted on a confidential basis by the student directly or may be submitted anonymously.
+Reports of inappropriate conduct under the policy may be submitted on a confidential basis or may be submitted anonymously.
 Finest City Improv will endeavor to investigate the reported conduct as discreetly as possible under the applicable circumstances.
 Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an appropriate investigation.

 Handling of Reported Violations

-Upon receipt of a report of inappropriate conduct under this policy, Finest City Improv, led by Amy Lisewski and Kathleen Brown, shall conduct a prompt and thorough investigation and appropriate corrective action will be taken, if/as warranted.
+Upon receipt of a report of inappropriate conduct under this policy, Finest City Improv, led by Amy Lisewski (owner), shall conduct a prompt and thorough investigation and appropriate corrective action will be taken, if/as warranted.